 All children have expectations of their parents.
 The seeds of expectation are planted in a child’s infancy, by the first cry.
-From the first: I am hungry, feed me; I am wet, change me; I am scared, protect me, expectations are watered daily, and they grow.
+From the first: I am hungry, feed me; I am wet, change me; I am scared, protect me; I am hurting, love me, expectations are watered daily, and they grow.
 The roots go deep.
 Far into the earth.
 And whatever the outcome, disappointment follows.

 I know all about disappointment, dashed expectations.
-Mines were dug out, set fire to, and destroyed when I was nine.
+Mines were dug out, set fire to, and destroyed soon after I turned nine.
 That’s when my childhood stopped.
 One day I was a child and the next I wasn’t.

 It wasn’t anybody’s fault.

 When my parents came to the United States in 1981, with five children clinging to their legs ranging from two years old to nine, they worried more about what things to bring in their allotted two suitcases, than about how they would function in this country.
 Functioning in the United States, in fact, was never an issue.
 To their minds they were not the first immigrants and they would certainly not be the last.
 Besides, they had family here, to secure them a furnished rental house, an automobile, even a job for my father.
 Within a year or two, with hard work and many economies, they would even be able to buy their own home.
 So many immigrants with a strong work ethic did it.
 They would too.